0x4248/c_console_colour/README.md

 printf("%sHello, World!%s\n", ANSI_COLOR_DIM_RED, ANSI_COLOR_RESET);
 ```

-## 📝 License
+## Licence

-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details
+This project is licenced under the GPL-3.0 Licence - see the [LICENCE](LICENCE) file for details